bancbanus/marax_monitor/README.md

 * [marax_monitor_nextion.HMI](/hardware/marax_monitor_nextion.HMI)

 ### Miscellaneous
-* MaraX' control unit sends data via serial interface about twice per second. marax_monitor reads and displays this data every 5 seconds
+* MaraX' control unit sends data via serial interface about twice per second.
+But marax_monitor reads and displays this data only every 5 seconds because that's enough
 * If you've implemented auto power off: the device will be powered off after an hour of inactivity.
 You can manually power off by long pressing the power off button.
 By short pressing the power off button the counter for auto power off will be reset.